Freak613/strictCSS/README.md

 // As it turns out that neither CSS-grid nor Flexbox are able to give individual per-row/column spacing for content

 layout('column', '* 5px *')
+// Should be read as 'given group of two elements with 5px spacing between them'

-// will produce styling for container
+// This will produce styling for container
 // {
 //     ' > :nth-child(2n+1)': {
 //         marginBottom: '5px'